What is the goal of wildlife conservation?

 We wrote an in-depth article on the most endangered species on our planet, I really recommend you give it a read.

-Once you’ve given it a read, teach your friends and family about the beautiful wildlife and plants that live near you.
+Once you’ve done that, teach your friends and family about the beautiful wildlife and plants that live near you.

-The first goal to wildlife conservation, is learning how precious and important they are.
+The first step on the way to reach the goal of wildlife conservation is learning how precious and important they are.
 Our natural world provides us with many irreplaceable services, including fresh air, water and food – don’t take these things for granted.

 2. Visit a national wildlife refuge or wildlife park